 In this paper we present FailRank, a novel framework for integrating and ranking information sources that characterize failures in a grid system.
-After the failing sites have been ranked, these can be eliminated from the job scheduling resource pool yielding in that way a more predictable, dependable and adaptive infrastructure.
+After the failing sites have been ranked, these can be eliminated from the job scheduling resource pool yielding in that way a more predictable and dependable infrastructure.
 We also present the tools we developed towards evaluating the FailRank framework.
 In particular, we present the FailBase Repository which is a 38GB corpus of state information that characterizes the EGEE Grid for one month in 2007.
 Such a corpus paves the way for the community to systematically uncover new, previously unknown patterns and rules between the multitudes of parameters that can contribute to failures in a Grid environment.
-Additionally, we present an experimental evaluation study of the FailRank system over 30 days which shows that our framework identifies failures in 93% of the cases.
-We believe that our work constitutes another important step towards realizing adaptive Grid computing systems.
+Additionally, we present an experimental evaluation study of the FailRank system over 30 days which shows that our framework identifies failures in 91% of the cases.